aditya-grover/bias-correction-generative/README.md

 ## Datasets

 These scripts for downloading the CIFAR10 dataset will be called automatically the first time the `main.py` script is run.
-By default, the dataset will be downloaded in the `datasets` folder.
-Additionally, we provide 100,000 samples drawn from PixelCNN++ and SNGAN in the `samples/` folder.
+By default, the dataset will be downloaded in the `datasets/` folder.

-## Models
+## Pretrained Models and Samples

-Pretrained ckpts for the models are provided in the `models/` folder
+Pretrained ckpts for the classifier models are coming soon.
+Additionally, we also plan to provide 100,000 samples drawn from PixelCNN++ and SNGAN models.

 ## Examples